mesosphere/dcos-docs-site/pages/1.10/release-notes/1.10.1/index.md

 # Major Issues Fixed in DC/OS 1.10.1

 - COPS-974 - Master node fails to start after configuration change.
 This was was due to tmp mountpoints being marked as noexec.
 Bug fixed.
 - COPS-1293 - Timeout creating service account.
 The timeout was due to tmp mountpoints being marked as noexec.
-Bug fixed.
+Bug fixed. [enterprise type="inline" size="small" /]
 - DCOS-17600 - Fix security CLI secret creation following wrong secret schema.
-This fix clarifies which fields the secrets service stores.
+This fix clarifies which fields the secrets service stores. [enterprise type="inline" size="small" /]
 - DCOS-18212 - In the UI, the name of the containerizer runtime in the service creation form has been changed from MESOS RUNTIME to UNIVERSAL CONTAINER RUNTIME (UCR).
 - DCOS-18634 - DC/OS authenticator fails to cache Bouncer's public key, causing an increase in request rates against Bouncer's JWKS endpoint.
-Bug fixed.
+Bug fixed. [enterprise type="inline" size="small" /]
 - DCOS-18694 - Pod Endpoints protocol json parser adds 0 to json.
 Bug fixed.
 - DCOS-18788 - The JSON editor duplicates and fails to properly parse app definition.
 Bug fixed.
 - DCOS-19197 - DC/OS UI deletes environment variables with non-string values from Marathon app/pod definitions.
 Bug fixed.